 COU RSE OBJECTIVES 1 Introduce the students to basic principles of surveying.
 2 Demonstrate the basic surveying skills.
 3 Perform various methods of linear and angles measurements.
 4 Enable the students to use surveying equipment's 5 5 Integrate the knowledge and produce topographical map.
-COURSE OUTCOMES Upon successful completion of the course, the student will be able to: opon successful completion of the course, the student will be able to: Level CO1 Illustrate the fundamentals in chain and plane table surveying.
-0 - Illustrate the fundamentals in chain and plane table surveying.
-Level C01 Illustrate the fundamentals in chain and plane table surveying.
-Identify the angles on filed by compass survey.
-Level K2 CO1 CO2 Illustrate the fundamentals in chain and plane table surveying.
-Identify the angles on filed by compass survey.
-Apply knowledge of leveling in surveying.
-Measure the horizontal and vertical angles by using Theodolite and Total Station Level K2 K2 CO1 CO2 CO3 Illustrate the fundamentals in chain and plane table surveying.
-Identify the angles on filed by compass survey.
-Apply knowledge of leveling in surveying.
-Measure the horizontal and vertical angles by using Theodolite and Total Station instruments.
-Level K2 K2 K3
+COU COURSE OUTCOMES Upon guagessful completion of the course, the student will be able to: Opon successiti completion of the course, the student will be able to.
+Level CO1 Illustrate the fundamentals in chain and plane table surveying.
+K2 CO2 Identify the angles on filed by compass survey.
+K2 CO3 Apply knowledge of leveling in surveying.
+K3 COA Measure the horizontal and vertical angles by using Theodolite and Total Station V2 CO4 instruments. КJ COS V 2 Estimate the volume and area of irregular boundaries of filed. КЭ